sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/jupyter.md

 ### Upload

-Using terminal and the file / folder from the prior step, tag the image with your repository_url we get from step 1.
+Using terminal and the file / folder from the prior step, tag the image with your repository_url we get from the setup step.
 (1)  Once tagged you can go into docker desktop and see the image (2) that is properly tagged.
 { .annotate }

 1.  | repository_url                                                                                 |